 As we continue to respond to the Coronavirus (COVID-19), please be assured that we are taking a proactive approach to protect the health and wellness of the people we support and our staff.
-The Office for People with Developmental Disabilities (OPWDD) has suspended some services, as listed below.
-Please visit the links to learn more about suspension of services.
-We will continue to communicate any and all updates with you.

 We need your assurance that social distancing, use of masks and other face covering, meticulous attention to hand washing, and proper cleaning and disinfection will be practiced.
 You must contact the home at least a day before when possible and speak with the Residence Manager to set up the home visit.